 Overtime resulting from required attendance at training classes or training meetings shall be compensable at the straight-time rate in an amount equal to the overtime worked unless monetary payment at a different rate is prescribed for a worker covered by the Fair Labor Standards Act.

 For purposes of determining eligibility for overtime compensation, only holiday time off on County-recognized paid holidays shall be considered as time worked.
 All other absences with pay shall not be considered time worked, except vacation and Compensatory Time Off shall count as hours worked when the employee is called back to work after regular hours pursuant to Section 7.4 of this MOU.
-Effective the pay period following Board approval of the successor MOU, in exchange for the change in overtime eligibility, the salary schedules for all employees will be increased by one-half percent (0.5%).
+Effective November 2014, in exchange for the change in overtime eligibility, the salary schedules for all employees were increased by one-half percent (0.5%).

-The smallest increment of working time that may be credited as overtime is 6 minutes.
-Portions of 6 minutes worked at different times shall not be added together for the purpose of crediting overtime.
+The smallest increment of working time that may be credited as overtime is six (6) minutes.
+Portions of six (6) minutes worked at different times shall not be added together for the purpose of crediting overtime.
 Overtime shall be calculated from the worker’s base pay only unless monetary payment at a different rate is prescribed for a worker covered by the Fair Labor Standards Act.

 The Human Resources Director shall allocate all job classifications to the following described work groups for purposes of determining categories of workers to be compensated by monetary payment or by compensatory time off.
 The decision of the Director shall be final; provided, however, that prior to changing the work group of an existing classification covered by this MOU the Director shall notify the Union of the contemplated change and if requested, discuss with the Union the reasons for the work group change.